Understanding AI Dungeon System Settings

 icon

-The Plot tab covers four Plot Components that you can add or delete from an Adventure: Memory, Author’s Note, Banned Words, and Third Person.
+The Plot tab covers four Plot Components that you can add or delete from an Adventure: AI Instructions, Memory, Author’s Note, and Third Person.
 These components are powerful tools that help guide the AI into generating coherent stories.
 Gameplay still works when Plot Components aren’t added, but you will have a more consistent experience utilizing these features.

-Author’s Note Author’s Note is used to give the AI details about the story’s genre(s), your preferred writing style, or overall tone.
+Author’s Note Author’s Note can be used to give the AI details about the story’s genre(s), your preferred writing style, or overall tone.
 This text is sent to the AI toward the end of every player input to keep it informed about how it should generate a response.
-Learn more about using Author’s Note here →
+Learn more about using Author’s Note →

 Third Person Third Person perspective is primarily used for Multiplayer games where multiple characters are adding Do and Say inputs simultaneously.
 When this component is enabled, everyone in the Adventure will be prompted to enter a name for their character, and that name will be used for their Do and Say actions during gameplay.